samma-io/guide/1-init/README.md

 replicaset.apps/samma-operator-6696dc4bcf   1         1         1       16m
 ```

-You should se our pods are in running state
+You should se our pods are in running state.
+If the Elasticsearch pod is not ready then wait some untill it is in running state

 ## Get access to dashbourds